geoschem/GCHP/docs/source/user-guide/running.rst

 At the top of all batch job scripts are configurable run settings.
 Most critically are requested # cores, # nodes, time, and memory.
 Figuring out the optimal values for your run can take some trial and error.
-For a basic six core standard simulation job on one node you should request at least ___ min and __ Gb.
+For a basic six core standard simulation job on one node you should request at least 20 min and 32GB of memory.
 The more cores you request the faster GCHP will run.

 To submit a batch job using SLURM: